muhammadzadeh/nester/doc/configuration.md

   - `enabled`: Enables or disables captcha functionality.
 Useful for adding an extra layer of security during user interactions such as login, registration, or form submissions.
   - `provider`: Specifies the captcha provider.
 Options include `recaptcha` and `hcaptcha`, allowing the application to use Google's reCAPTCHA or hCaptcha for bot detection.
   - `recaptcha`: Configuration specific to reCAPTCHA.
-    - `verifyUrl`: The URL used to verify the captcha response with Google's reCAPTCHA service.
     - `secret`: The secret key for communicating with the reCAPTCHA service, used to authenticate the application's captcha requests.

 ## Logger